HurSungYun/rotate-pr-reviewer/README.md

 ![icon](https://img.shields.io/badge/icon-bar--chart-orange)

 This GitHub Action helps you rotate Pull Request reviewers in your repository.
 You can use it to automatically update the list of reviewers for your PRs based on a predefined rotation schedule.
-This can help distribute the reviewing workload among team members and ensure that everyone gets a chance to review.
+This can help distribute the reviewing workload among team members.

 ## Inputs